On the spectrum of two families of non-distance-regular graphs: Main Results

-The adjacency matrix $A$ of a (simple, undirected) graph $\Gamma$ is the $n\times n$ symmetric matrix whose rows and columns are indexed by the vertices of $\Gamma$, and where $A_{xy} = 1$ if and only if $x$ is adjacent to $y$ (that is $xy\in E$), and $A_{xy} = 0$ otherwise.
-The square matrix $A$ is called diagonalizable if it is similar to a diagonal matrix, that is, if there exists an invertible matrix $P$ such that $P ^{-1}AP$ is a diagonal matrix.
+The adjacency matrix $A=A(\Gamma)$ of a (simple, undirected) graph $\Gamma$ is the $n\times n$ symmetric matrix whose rows and columns are indexed by the vertices of $\Gamma$, and where $A_{xy} = 1$ if and only if $x$ is adjacent to $y$ (that is $xy\in E$), and $A_{xy} = 0$ otherwise.
+If all the eigenvalues of the adjacency matrix of a graph $\Gamma$ are integers, then we say that $\Gamma$ is an integral graph.
+The notion of integral graphs was first introduced by F. Harary and A. J. Schwenk in 1974 ~\cite{paper8}.
+In general, the problem of characterizing integral graphs seems to be very difficult, especially if a graph cannot be a distance regular graph.
+There are some of the recent works in this scope of research in algebraic graph theory include \cite{paper0,paper1,paper2}, and \cite{w-2,w-3}.
+The square matrix $A(\Gamma)$ is called diagonalizable if it is similar to a diagonal matrix, that is, if there exists an invertible matrix $P$ such that $P ^{-1}A(\Gamma)P$ is a diagonal matrix.
 The eigenvalues of a graph $\Gamma$ are the eigenvalues of the adjacency matrix of $\Gamma$.
-The characteristic polynomial of $\Gamma$ with respect to the adjacency matrix $A$ is the polynomial $P(\Gamma) = P(\Gamma, \lambda) = det(\lambda I_n - A)$, where $I_n$ denotes the $n \times n$ identity matrix.
-Because $A$ is real and symmetric, its eigenvalues are real numbers.
-Moreover, we can show that if $v$ and $w$ are eigenvectors corresponding to the distinct eigenvalues $\lambda$ and $\mu$ of $A$, respectively, then $v$ and $w$ are orthogonal and we can conclude $A$ is diagonalizable.
-The spectrum of $\Gamma$ is the list of the eigenvalues of the adjacency matrix of $\Gamma$ together with their multiplicities, and it is denoted by $Spec(\Gamma)$, see ~\cite{paper6b,paper7}.
-If all the eigenvalues of the adjacency matrix of the graph $\Gamma$ are integers, then we say that $\Gamma$ is an integral graph.
-The notion of integral graphs was first introduced by F. Harary and A. J. Schwenk in 1974 ~\cite{paper8}.
-In general, the problem of characterizing integral graphs seems to be very difficult.
-There are good surveys in this area ~\cite{paper1,paper2,paper9,paper10}.
-Suppose $k$ is an integer not less than $2$ and $[n]$ is a set of odd cardinality $2k - 1$, that is, $[n]= \{ 1, 2, ... , 2k -1\}$.
-We denote by $O_k$ the Odd graph as follows: the vertex set $V$ of $O_k$, is the set of subsets $v$ of $[n]$ with cardinality $|v|=k-1$, and two vertices are adjacent when the subsets are disjoint~\cite{paper3,paper5}.
-The graph $2O_k$ ($k \geq 2$), where $2O_k$ is the bipartite double graph of the Odd graph $O_k$, has $2\binom{2k-1}{k-1}$ vertices indexed by the set $(v, i)$, where $v$ is a $(k-1)$-subset of $[n]$ and $i\in \{ 0, 1\}$.
-Two vertices $(v, i)$ and $(w, j)$ are adjacent if and only if $v \cap w =\emptyset$ and $i \neq j$~\cite{paper3}.
+The characteristic polynomial of $\Gamma$ with respect to the adjacency matrix $A(\Gamma)$ is the polynomial $P(\Gamma) = P(\Gamma, \lambda) = det(\lambda I_n - A(\Gamma))$, where $I_n$ denotes the $n \times n$ identity matrix.
+Because $A(\Gamma)$ is real and symmetric, its eigenvalues are real numbers.
+The spectrum of a graph $\Gamma$ is the list of the eigenvalues of the adjacency matrix of $\Gamma$ together with their multiplicities, and it is denoted by $Spec(\Gamma)$.
+Also, we denoted the multiplicity of each eigenvalue $\lambda$ of the adjacency matrix of $\Gamma$ by $m(\lambda)$. \\ In this section, by using the relationship between equitable partition and orbit partition of graphs we show that $E(2.O_k)$ is an integral graph, although $E(2.O_k)$ cannot be a distance regular graph.
+Especially, we determine the multiplicity of all distinct eigenvalues of the extended graph $E(2.O_k)$.
+Furthermore, if we consider the enhanced Johnson graph $EJ(2m,m)$ is defined already, its eigenvalues have been computed in \cite{w-3}; however, the multiplicity of the eigenvalues of the enhanced Johnson graph $EJ(2m,m)$ has not been calculated.
+Thus, in this paper, we determine the multiplicity of all its distinct eigenvalues.The following Theorem shows that how we can find all distinct eigenvalues of a class of distance regular graphs.